 - 2. No Other Changes.
 Except as expressly set forth herein, the Placement Warrant Purchase Agreement remains in full force and effect. - 3.
 Counterparts.
 This Amendment may be executed in counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument. - 4.
 Governing Law.
 THIS AMENDMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK, WITHOUT REGARD FOR ANY OF THE CONFLICTS OF LAWS PRINCIPLES THEREOF THAT WOULD RESULT IN THE APPLICATION OF THE LAWS OF ANY OTHER JURISDICTION.

 [Remainder of this page is intentionally left blank.]

-IN WITNESS WHEREOF , the parties have executed this Amendment as of the date first written above.

 NRDC ACQUISITION CORP.

-Ву: Name: Title:
+By: Name: Title:

-NRDC CAPIT 'AL MANAGEMENT, LLC
+NRDC CAPITAL MANAGEMENT, LLC

-Ву: Name: Title:
+By: Name: Title:

 E-2